gaiaus/2024-us-presidential-general-election/harris/spending/event_production/README.md

 # Event Production, Disbursements, Harris for President

+All entries below are disbursements that include "EVENT_PRODUCTION" in their description field from Harris for President's FEC filings.
+Amounts are displayed as reported to the FEC.

 | Spender | Recipient | State | Description | Disbursement Date | Amount |
 |---------|-----------|--------|-------------|-------------------|---------|
 | HARRIS FOR PRESIDENT | PMI ENTERTAINMENT GROUP, INC. | WI | EVENT PRODUCTION | 10/16/2024 | $27,000.00 |